-Finance is a dynamic field, focusing on the borrowing, lending and investing of money by individuals, financial institutions, business, and government organizations.
+Finance is a dynamic field, focusing on the borrowing, lending and investing of money by individuals, financial institutions, businesses, and government organizations.
 Professional financiers administer the finance function of organizations, analyzing and interpreting information to assess their needs and provide advice.

-With a degree in finance, you will develop the skills to analyze business portfolios and provide recommendations for best financial returns.
+With a degree in finance, you will develop the skills to analyze business portfolios and provide recommendations for the best financial returns.
 In this course, you have the opportunity to listen to real-world practitioners as they explain how the value of investments changes over time.